ucladevx/embark-backend/README.md

 }
 ```

+### GET /posts

 Requests to be made with `Authorization` header, in the format `Bearer <token>`.
 Query Parameters:
+``
+limitNum (type:int)
-`limitNum (type:int) optional: next (type:next string-- you can get this from a previous GET request of /posts) optional: previous(type: previous string -- -- you can get this from a previous GET request of /posts)`
+optional: next (type:next string-- you can get this from a previous GET request of /posts)
+optional: previous(type: previous string -- -- you can get this from a previous GET request of /posts)
+``
 Returns:

 ```